Olzeke51/skill-snacking.Olzeke51/README.md

 ## About

 Suggests a snack to eat, based on a short default list, but you can manage your own snacks!
+Snacks alpha1 is merely changing 'meal' to "snack" as appropriate

 ## Examples